microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Coach/README.md

 - Virtual Networks
 - Private Endpoints

-Ensure that the Azure subscription must be registered for the resource providers mentioned above.
-You can check for this by following [these steps](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider-1).

-Moreover, check that the account the students will use have the right permissions to be able to create new AAD application registrations, either by being granted the Global Administrator role, or by asking your Global Administrator to allow users to register applications.
+Moreover, check that the account the students will use have the right permissions to be able to create new AAD application registrations (service principals).
+If the student accounts do not have this permission, then ask if your AAD Global Administrator can allow it, or create app-registrations (service principals) on the student's behalf for the hack.
 Steps on how do this can be found [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#permissions-required-for-registering-an-app).

-These Azure requirements should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.

 ## Suggested Hack Agenda